 knowledge and expertise that the student desires for personal, intellectual and

 Courses provide scientific, technical, regulatory, and public policy knowledge across a range of environmental issues, and graduates from the program are able to analyze, assess, and manage a wide range of environmental issues from both a theoretical and practical point of view.
-Courses include:
+Course topics include:

 In addition to lectures, and class discussions and projects, the program provides relevant internet support and generous opportunities for interaction and consultation with faculty, as well as small study groups with other students.